-Economic Evaluation of Human Papillomavirus Vaccination in Developed CountriesBrisson M. · van de Velde N.a, b · Boily M.-C.
+Economic Evaluation of Human Papillomavirus Vaccination in Developed CountriesBrisson M.a, b · van de Velde N.a, b · Boily M.-C.b, c

 aDépartement de médecine sociale et préventive, Université Laval, bUnité de recherche en santé des populations, Centre hospitalier affilié universitaire de Québec, Québec, Qué., Canada; cDepartment of Infectious Disease Epidemiology, Imperial College, London, UK

 - Buy Cloud Access for unlimited viewing via different devices

 - Synchronizing in the ReadCube Cloud

 Rental: USD 8.50